Child Psychologists Adelaide: our Psychology and Counselling Services

 When are appointments offered?
 Our After school appointments

 Our psychologists offer appointments at different times during the week.
 We understand it is not always possible to get time off work or study to come to appointments and therefore all of our psychologists offer one after hours session (3 appointments) each week.
 Keep in mind that these are very popular and so normally you will need to book ahead for these appointments so we suggest you try to have your first session or two during the day, and then book a few after school sessions after that.

 Our Adelaide based adolescent and child psychology clinics

 There are two locations for counselling.

 Suite 3/16 Bartley Crescent, Wayville.
 This is a modern, 2 storey office environment with easy street parking.
-Sonia, Jacinda, Megan, Carolyn and Sarah currently consult at Wayville.
+Sonia, Jacinda, Megan, Amanda, France and Sarah currently consult at Wayville.

 Shop 14, The Hub Shopping Centre, Aberfoyle Park.
 Our new offices!
 This is a suburban centre 25 minutes south of the city in modern and rooms designed just for teens and kids.
-Taryn, Kirrilie, Alex, Michelle, Amanda, Sarah and Penny currently consult at Aberfoyle Park.
+Taryn, Kirrilie, Alex, Michelle, Kate, Sarah, Monique, Carolyn and Penny currently consult at Aberfoyle Park.

 Our psychologists also offer Skype consultations where needed - please click here for information about our skype consults.

 How much does it cost to see a psychologist at Developing Minds?

 From the 24th July 2017 the full charge for our 50 minute sessions is $212.50 per session, or $162.50 if you have a health care card.
 However if you have a Mental Health Care Plan (a referral from your GP), Medicare will currently pay $124.50, leaving a gap of $88 or $38 (if you have a health care card).
 We accept cheque, cash or VISA/ Mastercard/ EFTPOS payments.)